 - Students may read only the book(s) listed for their particular grade level/course.
-They may not substitute other books from another grade level or course.
-The only exception to this is if a senior changes her schedule during the drop/add period at the start of fall semester and moves from Honors English IV to English IV (or vice versa).
+They may not substitute another book from another grade level or course.
+The only exception to this is if a student changes her schedule during the drop/add period at the start of fall semester and moves from an Honors/AP English class to a non-AP/Honors English class (or vice versa).

 - All books must be read in the English language.